Top 50+ Cypress Interview Questions & Answers

 Ans:

-Cypress is primarily focused on testing in Chromium-based browsers like Chrome and Electron, so it does not directly support cross-browser testing.
-However, developers can use services like BrowserStack or Sauce Labs to run Cypress tests in multiple browsers and environments, enabling comprehensive browser compatibility testing across different platforms and configurations.
+Cypress is primarily designed for testing in Chromium-based browsers such as Chrome and Electron and does not natively support cross-browser testing.
+However, developers can extend their capabilities by integrating with services like BrowserStack or Sauce Labs.
+These services allow Cypress tests to be executed across various browsers and environments.
+By leveraging these tools, teams can achieve comprehensive browser compatibility testing and ensure their web applications perform consistently across different platforms and configurations.

-78. How does Cypress support testing of asynchronous behaviour and timing-sensitive functionality in web applications?
+78. How does Cypress handle asynchronous and timing-sensitive functionality in web apps?

 Ans: